demisto/content-docs/docs/integrations/Trust-any-certificate.md

 ## Skip Certificate Verification

+When `verify=False` is set, the following function is triggered to delete certificate environment variables.
-The following function enabled when `verify=False`, deletes the certificate environment variables which ensures that no extra certificate files are loaded.
+This ensures that no extra CA bundles are loaded.
-If requests version < 2.28  it is required to make sure requests skip certificate validation.
+For requests versions earlier than 2.28, this step is necessary to fully disable certificate validation.

 ```python
 def skip_cert_verification()